-Generally, capital projects are funded through the annual 5307 formula allocation which requires a twenty percent local match, but can be financed through a variety of other capital sources (revenue vehicles purchases are also financed through Section 5339 discretionary grant funds).
+Generally, capital projects are funded through the annual 5307 formula allocation which requires a twenty percent (20%) local match, which can be financed through a variety of other capital sources (revenue vehicles purchases are also financed through Section 5339 discretionary grant funds).
 The local tax revenue by the City of Bloomington and Town of Normal is then used as the local match.
 The State of Illinois has Capital Grant Programs in certain years.
 Also, the State of Illinois Downstate Operating Program allows capital purchases that have been purchased through debt service.
-Described below, Connect Transit's capital projects are considered significant nonrecurring capital expenditures and must be financed with capital grant funds and must be greater than \$10,000 in total cost.
+As described below, Connect Transit's capital projects are considered significant non-recurring capital expenditures and must be financed with capital grant funds and must be greater than \$10,000 in total cost.
 These projects are expected to be paid for and completed in 2020.